dotlang/language/README.md

     method2(x,y);
 };

-Intr5 pa = this.method1; //compiler handles change in the name
+Intr5 pa = this.method1; //compiler handles change in the name, note that by default you don't have access to parent class in an anonymous function but in this case, compiler will handle that.

 //long form
 Interface1 intr = Interface1